Lande21/RolandeU.github.io/README.md

 Cameroon-N
 Bangladesh-P
-one uncomfortable thing a day!
-Took a bus and we are connected!, five yrs ago i was dreamng of this moment!!
+one uncomfortable thing a day! connected!, five yrs ago i was dreamng of this moment!!
 I took a bus to ALdi US,
 Shopped and maintained the budget ,
 I was very considerate of my budget